NamanNayal/Blog/README.md

        -If neither exists, render the default upload interface.
        -if image is being uploaded or error exisit we want to show a alert or loading component }

+16. Publishing a post  {
+    1. add event lstener on text-editor, select-category, title and update forData with a key value pair
+    2. finnally a event listener on form
+        - a HTTP POST req to create api, sending a js object by converting it to JSON string
+        - convert response from a JSON string to js object and store it in a variable
+        - a state for handling error while submitting form -if res is ok we navigate to another page, and state to null -API returned an error code	if (!res.ok) Network/JS error occurred	catch block

+    3. Purpose             InitialState
+            Waiting for data	    null
+            Object with fields	    {}
+            List of things	        []
+            Text field	            ''
+            Toggle / flag	      true/false

+}